Residential Tenancies (NT)

 Tenants’ rights to terminate tenancy

-- If access to the premises has been stopped for at least 3 days due to flooding, staying in the premises is a threat to the tenant’s health or safety or the safety of the landlord’s property, or the premises are uninhabitable, the tenant can terminate the tenancy with 2 days’ notice.
+- If access to the premises has been stopped for at least 3 days due to flooding, staying in the premises is a threat to the tenant’s health or safety or the safety of the landlord’s property, or the premises are uninhabitable, the tenant can terminate the tenancy with two days’ notice.

 - By giving 14 days’ notice in relation to a periodic tenancy.